Stuck in the Middle:

 They smote & they stones & they strangled

 its hope3s that were pricked like a bubble.

 who stood amid downed plinths & pillars

-& bragged, Look at us, we
+& bragged, Look at us, we are killers!

 Now it’s time to wise up, Jews & Muslims.